-Monthly variation of plankton with reference to classes in noted is the Figure 2 and Figure 3.
-The numbers of Myxophyceae members were fluctuated from 380 Units/I to 1497 Units/I during the year 2011 while during 2012, members of Myxophyceae were fluctuated from 462 Units/I to 1846 Units/I. There was
+Monthly variation of plankton with reference to classes is given in the Figure 2.
+The numbers of Myxophyceae members were fluctuated from 400 Units/I to 1497 Units/I with lowest during March while highest during September.

 The total composition of planktons includes the members of Chlorophyceae, Bascillarophyceae and Myxophyceae.
-The total composition of the planktons (Figure 4 and 5) revealed that Myxophyceae was a noted dominant during both the years with holding percentage of 56.06% and 57.91% during 2011 and 2012 respectively.
-The Myxophyceae was followed by Bascillarophyceae and the total composition of
+The total composition of the planktons (Figure 3) revealed that Myxophyceae was a noted dominant during the study period with holding the percentage of 56.14%.
+The Myxophyceae was followed by Bascillarophyceae and the total composition of this group indicated by 28.33% and the percent composition of Chlorophyceae is lower among other groups which it holds 15.52% during the study period.

-Anitha and Singara (2007) found phytoplanktons belonging from classes Chlorophyceae, Bacillariophyceae, Cyanophyceae and Euglenophyceae during July 1999 to June 2001 from Lower Manar Dam and Kakatiya canal, Karimnagar, Andhra Pradesh, India.
+Anitha and Singara (2007) and K.N.
+Nikam and S. V. More (2016) found phytoplanktons belonging from classes Chlorophyceae, Bacillariophyceae, Cyanophyceae and Euglenophyceae during July 1999 to June 2001 from Lower Manar Dam and Kakatiya canal, Karimnagar, Andhra Pradesh, India.

-The population condition was stable during the months of April and May.
-The density slowly declined during June and the lowest value was observed during the month of July 2011 and 2012.
+The population condition was stable during the months of summer months and noted declining during monsoon season.
 In the present study, the phytoplankton production was coinciding with the optimum water depth of 1 m.
 This is an agreement with the earlier works of Sukumaran and Das (2001) in some freshwater reservoir of Karnataka.